Psifi-Solutions/csrf-csrf/README.md

     sameSite = "lax",  // Recommend you make this strict if posible path = "/",
     secure = true,
+    httpOnly = false,
     ...remainingCookieOptions // See cookieOptions below },
-  size: 64, // The size of the generated tokens in bits
+  size: 32, // The size of the random value used to construct the message used for hmac generation
   ignoredMethods: ["GET", "HEAD", "OPTIONS"], // A list of request methods that will not be protected.
-  getTokenFromRequest: (req) => req.headers["x-csrf-token"], // A function that returns the token from the request });
+  getCsrfTokenFromRequest: (req) => req.headers["x-csrf-token"], // A function that returns the token from the request });
 ```